 As recipients of funds from state and federally sponsored health care programs, we each have a duty to help prevent, detect, and deter fraud, waste, and abuse.
 Our commitment to detecting, mitigating, and preventing fraud, waste and abuse is outlined in our corporate compliance program.
-As part of the requirements of the federal Deficit Reduction Act, each Amerigroup provider is required to adopt our policies on detecting, preventing and mitigating fraud, waste, and abuse in all the federally and state-funded health care programs in which we participate.
-Electronic copies of this policy are available on our website, https://provider.amerigroup.com/TX.
+As part of the requirements of the federal Deficit Reduction Act, each Wellpoint provider is required to adopt our policies on detecting, preventing and mitigating fraud, waste, and abuse in all the federally and state-funded health care programs in which we participate.
+Electronic copies of this policy are available on our website, .